openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 ```

-### creating systemd units for timers jobs and apache and nginx
+### creating systemd units for timers gen feeds jobs and apache and nginx

 We install mailx